-Deluxe vinyl edition features 2xLPs in a gatefold jacket with metallic foiling, free download card, and an exclusive remix of album track "AWAWAW" on Side D from Turkish artist Cevdet Erek.
-For a limited time all mailorder customers are treated to limited color vinyl.
-LP1 on translucent purple, LP2 on translucent brown!
+Deluxe vinyl edition features 2xLPs in a gatefold jacket with metallic foiling, SEE IT HERE free download card, and an exclusive remix of album track "AWAWAW" on Side D from Turkish artist Cevdet Erek.
 CD in mini-LP style gatefold package.

 SAICOBAB is the Japanese quartet of vocalist YoshimiO (Boredoms, OOIOO), Yoshida Daikiti (sitar), Akita Goldman (bass), and acclaimed in Japan Motoyuki “Hama” Hamamoto (percussion, gamelan).
 SAICOBAB masterfully blend traditional Indian music with melodies and unexpected rhythms using unorthodox instrumentation to create utterly distinct modern ragas.
 On their debut album SAB SE PURANI BAB, YoshimiO’s leaping, animated, effected vocal melodies dance fluidly through Daikiti’s intricate sitar patterns.
 The entrancing synergy of Goldman and Hama’s rhythmic pulse drives and shapes the aptly named SAICOBAB’s sound to one that is at once rooted in ancient tradition, and wholly new.